Recycling has its fair share of benefits & problems.

 What is Going on With China?

-China is no longer accepting low-grade plastics and unsorted mixed paper.
+China is no longer accepting low-grade plastics and unsorted recycled paper.
 The country recently announced that the recycling they were receiving from the United States was not sorted to necessary specifications.

 Disruptions to the Recycling Process